jmabeynot/jmabeynot.github.io/src/index.rst

       :class: figure-img img-fluid rounded
       :figclass: figure col-6 col-md-4 col-lg-3 float-start

    When it comes to therapy, there is no “one size fits all” approach.
 I am trained in several therapeutic modalities, and we will work together to discover your best path forward.
-As your partner in healing, I will be flexible and the path will be tailored to your needs
+As your partner in healing, I will be flexible and the path will be tailored to your needs.

 Approaches